 Does XTB offer MetaTrader?
 Does Markets.com offer MetaTrader?

 For MetaTrader XTB provides MetaTrader 4 (MT4), while Markets.com provides MetaTrader 4 (MT4) and MetaTrader 5 (MT5).
 If MetaTrader is a must for you, read our guides on the best MT4 brokers or best MT5 brokers.

 How do XTB and Markets.com differ in terms of minimum deposit?
 What about average spreads and funding options?

 XTB requires a minimum deposit of $0, while Markets.com requires a minimum deposit of $100.
-From our testing we found XTB offers spreads of 1.07 (Q3 2022), while Markets.com offers spreads of 1.9 (as of Oct 2019).
+From our testing we found XTB offers spreads of 1.07 , while Markets.com offers spreads of 1.9.
 XTB supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for popular funding options, where Markets.com supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).

-Which brokers offers more tradeable asset classes, XTB or Markets.com?
+Which broker offers more tradeable asset classes, XTB or Markets.com?

-XTB offers a more diverse selection of investment options than Markets.com allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies, Agriculturals and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, XTB has 12000, compared to 2179 from Markets.com.
+Both XTB and Markets.com allow you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD)..
+Neither have Spread Betting Looking at total tradeable symbols, XTB has 6010, compared to 2179 from Markets.com.